Maximum Coverage $k$-Antichains and Chains: A Greedy Approach: Introduction

 \begin{restatable}{theorem}{approxalgo} Given a DAG $G = (V, E)$ and a positive integer $k$, there exist $(1-1/e)$-approximation algorithms solving MC-$k$ in $O(k|E|)$ time and MA-$k$ in $O(\alpha_1^2|V|+ (\alpha_1+k)|E|)$ time. \end{restatable}

-We note that the result for MC-$k$ is a direct consequence of the algorithm of Mäkinen et~al.~\cite{makinen2019sparse}.
-For MA-$k$ we show how to compute $k$ \texttt{greedy} antichains in $O((\alpha_1+k)|E|)$ time after using the algorithm of Cáceres et~al.~\cite{caceres2022sparsifying,caceres2022minimum}.
-Our solution relies on the duality between MCP and MA-$1$ over a subset of vertices, and uses this duality to amortize the computation of the $k$ \texttt{greedy} antichains.
+Note that these running times do not depend on $\alpha_k, \beta_k$ nor have polylog factors as in \Cref{thm:nearLinear}.
+Moreover, for constant value of the parameters the algorithms run in optimal time.
+The result for MC-$k$ is a direct consequence of the algorithm of Mäkinen et~al.~\cite{makinen2019sparse}.
+For MA-$k$ we show how to compute $k$ \texttt{greedy} antichains in $O((\alpha_1+k)|E|)$ time after using the algorithm of Cáceres et~al.~\cite{caceres2022sparsifying,caceres2022minimum} to compute the first such antichain.
+We amortize the computation of the antichains by using the duality between MCP and MA-$1$ over a subset of vertices.
+As a by-product, we also obtain a $\ln{|V|}$ approximation for MAP-$k$ (\Cref{lem:generalizedGreedyAntichains}).

-We complement our algorithmic contributions with the first (to the best of our knowledge) study of the limitations of \texttt{greedy} applied to sets of chains or sets of antichains, as previously exploited in the literature and in this paper.
+We highlight that the algorithmic results in \Cref{thm:nearLinear,thm:approxAlgo} belong to the line of research ``FPT inside P''~\cite{giannopoulou2017polynomial,fomin2018fully,abboud2016approximation,caceres2021a, caceres2022parameterized,himmel2024fast} of finding natural parameterizations for problems already in P. We complement our algorithmic contributions with the first (to the best of our knowledge) study of the limitations of \texttt{greedy} applied to sets of chains or sets of antichains, as previously exploited in the literature and in this paper.
 As previously stated, \texttt{greedy} inherits the bounds of set cover.
 Namely, it is a $\ln{n}$ approximation for the partition problems~\cite{chvatal1979greedy} and a $(1-1/e)$ approximation for the coverage problems~\cite{hochbaum1996approximating}.
 It is known that these bound are tight for general set systems~\cite{slavik1996tight,feige1998threshold}, however, it remains unknown whether these bounds are tight for sets of chains or antichains of a DAG.
 We show the following.